janapavlasek/COMP551_A2/README.txt

 For running the Naive Bayes model please run:
     python naive_bayes.py

-For running the custom SVM model please run:
-    python svm.py

-For running the Sci-Kit SVM model please run:
+For running the SVM model please run:
     python scisvm.py

 For running the Nearest Neighbour model please run: